ayaanhirsi/Projects-/SIEM and Threat Detection/readme.md

 # Detection and Monitoring with SOC Tools
-Hi, this folder contains abs and projects focused on security detection and monitoring using tools such as Wazuh, Elastic, and Splunk.
+Hi, throughout my years in college, I have gained hands-on experience working with automation and cybersecurity technologies such as Ansible, Wazuh, Elastic, and Splunk.
+This repository contains a collection of projects and labs focused on infrastructure automation, system administration, security monitoring, log analysis, and threat detection that I have completed throughout my academic journey.